GoogleCloudPlatform/community/tutorials/authenicated-browser-downloads-with-audit-logging/index.md

 1. If a watermark or other transformation is required, it is processed.
 1. The file is then returned to the web user.

-Requests from users who are not authenticated or who are not authorized to access the files do not reach App Engine.
-Requests that do not match an object in
+Requests from users who aren't authenticated or who aren't authorized to access the files don't reach App Engine.
+Requests that don't match an object in
-Cloud Storage return a `404 Not Found` error.
-Requests with no filename or with a missing filename extension receive a `400 Bad Request` error.
+Cloud Storage return a `404 File not found` error.
+Requests with no filename or with a missing filename extension receive a `400 Bad request` error.

 ## Deploying the code